chrisgarcia001/Reinforcement-Learning-Waiting-Line-Pricing/README.md

 3. Computational Experiments

 The code for running each of the three simulation experiments can be found in the *experiments* folder.
-Note that the models must be trained before this code can be executed
+Note that the models must be trained before this code can be executed.

 4. Results